*Redis TRADEMARK GUIDELINES

 - iii.
 If, however, the offered XYZ software, or service based thereof, uses an altered, modified or combined copy of the open source Redis software that does not fully comply with the open source Redis API - you may not use the Mark and Logo at all.

 IMPROPER USE OF THE REDIS TRADEMARKS AND LOGOS.
 Any use of the Mark or Logo other than as expressly described as permitted above, is not permitted because we believe that it would likely cause impermissible public confusion.
-As an example, combining the open source Redis software with another software program, or orchestrating its operations (orchestrating replication, for example), may change its behavior in a non-trivial way and alter the user experience in a significant manner.
-Absent our prior endorsement of any other use, you should expect that we will consider any such use as infringing our legal rights.
 Use of the Mark that we will likely consider infringing without permission for use include:

-- f.
+- g.
 Websites.
 You must not use our Mark or Logo on your website in a way that suggests that your website is an official website or that we endorse your website.

-- h.
+- i.
 Variations, takeoffs or abbreviations.
 You may not use a variation of the Mark for any purpose.
 For example, the following are not acceptable:

 - i.
 Red